Ji-Hwan Bae Preview, Player Props: Pirates vs. Braves

 Ji-Hwan Bae At The Plate

-- He has gone deep in two of 86 games played this season, and in 0.7% of his plate appearances.
+- He has homered in two of 87 games played this season, and in 0.7% of his plate appearances.

-- In 20.9% of his games this season, Bae has notched at least one RBI.
-In six of those games (7.0%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.
+- Bae has had at least one RBI in 20.7% of his games this season (18 of 87), with more than one RBI six times (6.9%).
+He has also accounted for three or more of his team's runs in one contest.

-- In 33 of 86 games this season, he has scored, and nine of those games included multiple runs.
+- He has scored in 33 games this season (37.9%), including multiple runs in nine games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.